Home

 Filler Flowers

-Freesia picture Special Note: Unusual, small-blossomed varieties of the Intermediate group can also be used as filler in large centerpieces.
+Special Note: Unusual, small-blossomed varieties of the Intermediate group such as Freesia can also be used as filler in large centerpieces.

 Grassy and Decorative Filler